 Since you only have 24 hours you don’t want to waste time on tourist traps.
 Find out what attractions are worth visiting and where the locals hang.

 Note: since you only have a day in Miami, cover more ground using the hop-on-a-half-day bus tour, which covers Miami Beach, where South Beach is located, and unique neighborhoods like Wynwood and Little Havana.

 If you are making Miami a stop during a road trip, read this guide to East Coast road trips first.

 Visiting in winter?
-Here’s the most festive things to do in Miami at Christmas.
+Here are the most festive things to do in Miami at Christmas.

 Flexible with dates?
-Here’s our 3-days in Miami itinerary.
+Here’s our 3-day in Miami itinerary.